MrChromebox/website/docs/firmware/wp/index.md

 *   Force enablement of Legacy Boot Mode (regardless of crossystem flag value)
 *   Set Legacy Boot Mode as the default boot path (negates the need to use CTRL+L)

 For most users, there's no need to set these flags manually, as the [Firmware Utility Script](/docs/fwscript.md) provides the functionality to set the desired timeout and default boot option, while setting the other flags to sane defaults.
+See the [Set Boot Options (GBB Flags) section](/docs/fwscript.md#set-boot-options-gbb-flags-stock-firmware) for detailed documentation of all available options.

 ::: tip NOTE
 The GBB flags are a construct of the stock ChromeOS device firmware.
 They do not exist / cannot be set when running custom firmware which replaces the stock firmware (e.g., MrChromebox's UEFI Firmware).